 While marketing is the growth and promotion of a company’s products and services, brand marketing is a bit different.

-Brand marketing is a long-term strategy that includes one’s “brand” in every aspect — it tells consumers who you are.
-Its goal is to strategically improve brand recognition, awareness, and reputation through the growth of a loyal customer base.
+Brand marketing is a long-term strategy that includes one’s “brand” in every aspect — essentially, it tells consumers who you are.
+Its goal is to strategically improve brand recognition, awareness, consideration, and value through the growth of a loyal customer base.

 This can be achieved through “continually and consistently communicating (a) brand's identity and values in meaningful and engaging ways”.
 For example, when you think of a brand like Coca-Cola — which came in first for “Strongest U.S. brands in 2020” — what comes to mind?